taca/docs/docs/manual/layout/site-structure/configure-pages.ja.md

 **Custom robots.txt content:** This allows you to define the content of the `/robots.txt` URL of your domain.
 This is especially useful for multi-domain setups, since you can only have one _physical_ `robots.txt` file in your document root otherwise.
 This will enable you to define different directives per domain.
+For the same domain you can set robots.txt only once.
+This must be done in the fallback language.

 {{% notice "warning" %}}
 Keep in mind that this will not work if you already have a physical `robots.txt` file in your document root, as the web